 Figure 2.1: Main UHF RFID system components with single reader and back- scatter UHF tag

 Active tags Active tags are the second commonly used type of tags.
 They have a fully autonomous power source [23,24].
 These devices are more expensive than passive ones (starting from 10 €) because they incorporate circuits with a microprocessor and a memory to read, write, rewrite or erase data from an external device.
 However, there are several advantages of active tags compared to the passive ones.
-Among them are the following: 1) Active tags support long reading distance, i.e. more than 100 meters.
-2) In addition, they also support immunity to the interference especially in harsh environment e.g. environments with high amounts of metals, such as shipping containers.
-3) Owing to their power supply property, they are easily connected with sensors, thus, monitoring the environment depending on the application e.g. food or drug shipments.
+Among them; active tags support long reading distance, i.e. more than 100 meters.
+In addition, they also support immunity to the interference especially in harsh environment e.g. environments with excessive amounts of metals, such as shipping containers.
+Owing to their power supply property, they are easily connected with sensors, thus, monitoring the environment depending on the application e.g. food or drug shipments.

 Semi-passive tags In semi-passive tags, batteries are used on board to power the controller or the chip and may contain additional devices such as sensors [25,26].
 The signals, which are generated by the reader are only used to activate tags in coverage.
 Then, the tag’s reply is generated using the energy emitted from the internal batteries.
 Semi-passive tags can communicate over longer distance than the normal passive tags.
 Moreover, the circuitry activation of the semi-passive tags is faster than in passive tags.